AmmarBasha2011/INEX-SPA/README.md

 You can delete a cache by `php ammar delete:cache` and will ask you:
 - 1- Enter cache key:

+### ask:helper
+You can now ask INEX SPA Helper in command line by `php ammar ask:helper` and will ask you:
+- 1- What's your question?

+### ask:gemini
+You can now ask Gemini in command line by `php ammar ask:gemini` and will ask you:
+- 1- What's your question?

 ### Inline Command
 You can create or delete a file by one command like
 - php ammar make:route -1 `routeName` -2 `yes/no` -3 `RequestType`